-Marie Blistan, a high school special education resource center teacher in Washington Township public schools, is the vice president of the New Jersey Education Association.
-Blistan previously served as NJEA’s secretary-treasurer (2009-2013).
-She was re-elected to a second two-year term as vice president effective Sept.
-1, 2015.
+Sean Spiller, a high school science teacher in the Wayne public schools, is vice president of the New Jersey Education Association.
+Spiller was elected as NJEA vice president beginning Sept.
+1, 2017.